kelseywaldo/js-the-weird-parts/exercises/section2/README.md

 - A collection of name/value pairs

 **Scope chain**
-- Scope - where can I reference a variable
+- Scope - where a variable is available in your code (and also, if it's the same variable or a new copy)
 - Chain - reference to outer environment (lexically)

 **Single threaded**